State Guide · Gujarat

 VF-6 entries show a recent transaction that contradicts what the seller claims.
 Possible double-sale or fraud — someone else may have already bought this land.

-Seller's name in 7/12 does not match sale deed/title documents.
-Title mismatch - seller may not actually have title to transfer.
+Seller's name in the 7/12 does not match the sale deed / title documents.
+Title mismatch — the seller may not actually have title to transfer.

 Agricultural land ceiling exceeded on VF-8A.
-Seller's total holdings plus the land being sold exceeds the 54-acre ceiling - transaction may be legally problematic.
+The seller's total holdings plus the land being sold exceeds the 54-acre ceiling — the transaction may be legally problematic.

-Land marketed as 'NA plot' but no NA order in official AnyRoR records.
-Survey number should show 'Closed' (Bandh) for agricultural use.
+Land marketed as an 'NA plot' but no NA order in official AnyRoR records.
+The survey number should show 'Closed' (Bandh) for agricultural use.
 Verbal NA claims are meaningless.

 GujRERA not verified for a builder project.
 No buyer protection, no escrow, no delay compensation.

-No Occupancy Certificate for completed building.
-Illegal construction - demolition risk, no utility connections, no insurance.
+No Occupancy Certificate for a completed building.
+Illegal construction — demolition risk, no utility connections, no insurance.

-Jantri rate significantly higher than agreed price.
-Sub-Registrar will insist on stamp duty at Jantri value - you cannot avoid this shortfall.
+Jantri rate significantly higher than the agreed price.
+The Sub-Registrar will insist on stamp duty at the Jantri value — you cannot avoid this shortfall.

-CRZ-I land near coast being sold as buildable.
-Zero construction permitted.
-Mangroves, between tide lines, ecologically sensitive areas.
+CRZ-I land near the coast being sold as buildable.
+Zero construction permitted — mangroves, areas between tide lines, ecologically sensitive zones.

-POA used for sale was not registered in Gujarat.
-Unregistered POA is legally questionable for immovable property transactions.
+The POA used for the sale was not registered in Gujarat.
+An unregistered POA is legally questionable for immovable-property transactions.

 XIII